awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

 **Important**
 The AWS KMS key must have been created in the same AWS Region as the destination bucket\.
 The AWS KMS key *must* be valid\.
 The `PUT` Bucket replication API doesn't check the validity of AWS KMS keys\.
-If you use an invalid key, you will receive the 200 OK status code in response, but replication fails\.
+If you use an invalid key, you receive the 200 OK status code in response, but replication fails\.

-The following example of a cross\-region replication configuration includes the optional configuration elements:
+The following example shows a replication configuration, which includes optional configuration elements\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>